spectrum-finance/spectrum/docs/OnChainLottery.md

 ## Solution

-A decentralized lottery allowing to choose a set of validators to participate in decentralized consesnsus for a certain period of time via on-chain lottery.
+A decentralized lottery allowing to choose a set of validators to participate in decentralized consensus for a certain period of time via on-chain lottery.

 ## Protocol description